Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 JBL Go Bluetooth Speaker Charging Instructions

-Charge the JBL Go Bluetooth wireless speakers (including the Go 1 and Go 2 models) easily through their hidden USB charge ports.
-Here, we go through the JBL Go Bluetooth speaker charging instructions for these little poolside ready portable wireless speakers.
+Charge the earlier JBL Go models (including the Go 1 and Go 2) through their charge ports.
+Here, we detail the JBL Go Bluetooth speaker charging instructions for these little poolside ready portable wireless speakers.

 In sum: First, select an powerful enough USB charging adapter.
 Why?
 Because JBL does not provide a USB charger with the Go speaker standard.